COVID-19/ Coronavirus Frequently Asked Questions (FAQs) and Answers for the HPS Community

 Where can I find information about academics and learning?

-Visit our Return to School Webpage https://www.hps.holyoke.ma.us/families/back-to-school/ for information about our hybrid learning model, and the recent safety protocols and measures that HPS has implemented to keep our students and staff safe.
+Visit our Return to School Webpage https://www.hps.holyoke.ma.us/families/back-to-school/ for information about our learning models, and the recent safety protocols and measures that HPS has implemented to keep our students and staff safe.

 HEALTH, WELLNESS, NURSING

-Visit our Health,Wellness, and Nursing webpage https://www.hps.holyoke.ma.us/families/health-wellness-nursing/ for COVID-19 resources, information about the flu vaccine, and school safety.
+Visit our Health,Wellness, and Nursing webpage https://www.hps.holyoke.ma.us/families/health-wellness-nursing/ for COVID-19 resources, information about the vaccine and school safety measures and protocols.

 If a family member or child does contract COVID-19, should we notify the school nurse or someone else?